MicrosoftDocs/win32/desktop-src/PCSVDeviceProv/cim-logrecord.md

 ---
-Description: 'The LogRecord object can describe the definitional format for entries in a MessageLog, or can be used to instantiate the actual records in the Log.'
+Description: The LogRecord object can describe the definitional format for entries in a MessageLog, or can be used to instantiate the actual records in the Log.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '3ff1657a-ca1b-4f4b-9db5-02c9fc7d7954'
+ms.assetid: 3ff1657a-ca1b-4f4b-9db5-02c9fc7d7954
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_LogRecord class'
+title: CIM\_LogRecord class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_LogRecord class